Microsoft DOS goto command

 You type a label on a line by itself, beginning with a colon.

-Windows 2000 and Windows XP additional syntax
+Windows 2000, Windows XP, and later additional syntax

 If Command Extensions are enabled GOTO changes as follows:

 GOTO command now accepts a target label of :EOF that transfers control to the end of the current batch script file.
 This is an easy way to exit a batch script file without defining a label.
 Type CALL /? for a description of extensions to the CALL command that make this feature useful.

 In the example below, the batch file would only print "DONE", skipping anything that is between the GOTO and the GOTO target label.